lloricode/lumen-boilerplate/readme.md

-# Will stop maintening this when laravel 10 release. see [notice](https://lumen.laravel.com/docs/9.x#installation).
+# Will stop maintening this when laravel 10 release. see [laravel lumen note](https://lumen.laravel.com/docs/9.x#installation).

 # Lumen Boilerplate